 - Qualifications: PhD, MA, BA

-- Role Title: Reader in Film Studies; Course Leader, MRes Creative Industries; School Research Degrees Coordinator
+- Role Title: Professor of Film and Screen Studies; Course Leader, MRes Creative Industries; School Research Degrees Coordinator

 - Address: Eldon Building, Winston Churchill Avenue, Portsmouth PO1 2DJ